Let’s say you have four good hours per day to work on projects.

 And yes, the first method might prove to be incredibly effective.

-But even if the results from both methods are exactly the same, the second method is still better.
+But even if the results from both methods were exactly the same, the second method would still be better.

 Neither theories nor prescriptions can be known for certain, though prescriptions are treated as certainties.